mikeizbicki/ucr-cs100/textbook/tools/valgrind/README.md

     ==4942== Rerun with --leak-check=full to see details of leaked memory ==4942==
-    ==4942== For counts of detected and suppressed errors, rerun with: -v ==4942== Use --track-origins=yes to see where uninitialised values come from ==4942== ERROR SUMMARY: 1 errors from 1 contexts (suppressed: 0 from 0) Segmentation fault (core dumped)
+    ==4942== For counts of detected and suppressed errors, rerun with: -v ==4942== Use --track-origins=yes to see where uninitialized values come from ==4942== ERROR SUMMARY: 1 errors from 1 contexts (suppressed: 0 from 0) Segmentation fault (core dumped)
 ```

-We can see right under ```Command:``` that we have the statement ```Use of uninitialised value of size 8```, this statement implies that we tried to use memory that we have not allocated which would cause a segmentation fault.
+We can see right under ```Command:``` that we have the statement ```Use of uninitialized value of size 8```.
+This statement implies that we tried to use memory, that we have not allocated, which would cause a segmentation fault.
 This segmentation fault is shown at the end of the output.

 We also see that below the line ```Process terminating with default action of signal 11(SIGSEGV)``` we get the message ```Bad permissions for mapped region at address 0x400AC0```.
 The ```Bad permission``` statement also states that we have not allocated the memory that we want to access.

-We can see that Valgrind and Memcheck are trying to help us find our issue by giving us the message ```Use --track-origins=yes to see where uninitialised values come from```.
-So lets give this a try ourselves:
+We can see that Valgrind and Memcheck are trying to help us find our issue by giving us the message ```Use --track-origins=yes to see where uninitialized values come from```.
+So let's give this a try ourselves:

 Let's run the command: